nick-young/data-lineage-ui/README.md

     git push --follow-tags origin <your-branch-name>
     ```

-## Features Implemented (MVP)

-*   **Visual Graph Canvas:** Renders nodes and edges using React Flow.
-*   **Node Rendering:** Displays nodes with labels and type information using a custom node component.
-*   **Node Selection:** Allows selecting nodes to view their properties in a sidebar.
-*   **Node Creation:** Provides an "Add Node" button and a modal form to create new nodes with properties:
-    *   Name (Label)
-    *   Type (Dropdown: API, Database Table, Airflow Pipeline, Storage (S3), Kafka Topic, External System)
-    *   Domain
-    *   Owner
-    *   Description
-    *   Transformations
-    *   Filters
-*   **Edge Creation:** Allows connecting nodes via drag-and-drop between handles.
-*   **Relationship Details:** Allows selecting edges to view source/target information and add/edit free-text details in the sidebar.
-*   **Sidebar Display:** Shows details for the currently selected node or edge, including dynamically calculated inputs/outputs for nodes.
-*   **Local Storage Persistence:** Saves the graph state (nodes and edges, including edge details) to the browser's local storage, so the graph persists across page refreshes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.